-Samsung Galaxy S 4 mini shown off in a new set of leaked photosAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S 4 mini shown off in a new set of leaked photosAlex Wagner - Editorial Director of News and Content

 Last year Samsung announced a new handset known as the Galaxy S III mini that, as one could probably guess, featured a design similar to the original Galaxy S III in a smaller package.
 The rumor mill has claimed that Samsung will repeat itself this year with a miniaturized version of the Galaxy S 4, and today some new images of that device have made their way online.